Xu-Shihao/Ensemble-Learning/README.md

 3. if you enable CV_Para_selection() function, in line 151 in sklearn_classifier.py, you need to take care two parameters of GridSearchCV() function:

-a. cv: how many fold applied to choose the best parameter
+cv: how many fold applied to choose the best parameter

-b. n_jobs: how many CPUs are used to parallelly run the code, higher -> faster
+n_jobs: how many CPUs are used to parallelly run the code, higher -> faster

 ## Authors